 Hemker Park and Zoo is one of the oldest-running Minnesota Zoos that you can visit in this state.
 This recreational zoo opened its doors to families in 1977 and since has been a local favorite place to spend time in this park.
 You can find this place in Freeport city offering well over 50 species that they gathered from all over the globe.
 Also, they have a program which is dedicated to Rhino conservation, which is set to conserve this animal and prevent its extinction.

 Some of the animals here include giraffes, kangaroos, bobcats, red pandas, swans, and a few more.
 For a duration of 6 months, starting at the beginning of May until the end of October, you visit here by purchasing either a one-time entry pass for $20 or a season family pass of $175 that covers 2 adults and 2 kids for the entirety of this season.

 Lake Superior Zoo is the 19th oldest Zoo in the United States and amongst the cheaper Minnesota Zoos to visit.
 The cost of admission here is around $14 for adults and half that price for children.
 They have over 140 species of animals inhabiting this zoo, like tigers, monkeys, bears as well as otters.
 Moreover, you can participate in their carnivore feeding tours to feed tigers and grisly bears.
 The Lake Superior Zoo tickets are currently priced at $15 for adults and $8 for children.

 Como Park Zoo in Como Regional Park

-Como Park is another one of Minnesota Zoos that actually has animals and gardens in its premise.
+Como Park is another one of the Minnesota Zoos that actually has animals and gardens on its premise.
 Located in Saint Paul, this park offers some of the most unique gardens that you can see.
 Overall, it is a great place for family and children which you can visit all year round.
 If you do not have a personal car, you can get the Route 3 and Route 83 buses that provide direct service to this park.
 The Como Zoo tickets are free of charge at the moment.